mdt2/goodreads-scraper/README.md

 ## Prerequisites
 * Sign in to your Goodreads account
-* Sign in to your Amazon account
+* Create an `.env` file with your Amazon account username and password
 * Create an Amazon wishlist for your books